 Our practice accepts many different insurance plans.
 Please call our office to verify coverage before your first appointment or if your insurance plans change.

 We have Financial Counselors on staff who will verify your insurance prior to each visit/service and obtain insurance authorization when necessary.
 Additionally, they will explain your benefits, co-pays, and co-insurance costs, answer questions about balances, and assist you in finding resources for your medications.

 Please remember that some insurance plans can take up to 10-14 business days to authorize tests or drug regimens.
 So be sure to inform us of any insurance changes as soon as possible to avoid delays in treatment and visits.

 A defined flat dollar amount paid out of pocket for medical services.
 This payment is usually due at the time the service is received.
 Co-payments or co-pays usually apply to physician office visits, prescriptions, and emergency or hospital services.
 Co-pays are typically associated with HMO (health maintenance organization) plans and in-network POS (point of service plans) services.

 Co-insurance, like co-payments, is a common form of patient financial responsibility.
 The amount due is typically calculated as a percentage of charges a health plan will pay.
 Most often, patients will owe co-insurance after the deductible requirements are met.
 In addition, co-insurance amounts are lower when services are received from an in-network provider than from an out-of-network provider.
-Co-insurances are usually associated with PPO plans and out-of-network benefits under POS plans.
+Co-insurances are usually associated with PPO (preferred provider organization) plans and out-of-network benefits under POS plans.

 The amount of medical expense a person must pay each year from their pocket before the health plan will make payment.
 The deductible can be a separate amount for medical services and prescription services.